Matrix concentration inequalities via the method of exchangeable pairs: Extension to general complex matrices. Extension to general complex matrices

-Although it may seem that our theory is limited to random Hermitian matrices, results for general random matrices follow as a formal corollary~\cite{Rec11:Simpler-Approach,Tro11:User-Friendly-FOCM}.
-The approach is based on a device from operator theory~\cite{Pau02:Completely-Bounded}.
+Although, at first sight, it may seem that our theory is limited to random Hermitian matrices, results for general random matrices follow as a formal corollary \cite {Rec11Simpler-Approach,Tro11User-Friendly-FOCM}.
+The approach is based on a device from operator theory \cite {Pau02Completely-Bounded}.

-\begin{defn}[Hermitian Dilation] Let $\mtx{B}$ be a matrix in $\C^{d_1 \times d_2}$, and set $d = d_1 + d_2$.
-The \term{Hermitian dilation} of $\mtx{B}$ is the matrix
+\begin{defn}[(Hermitian dilation)] Let $\mtx{B}$ be a matrix in $\C^{d_1 \times d_2}$, and set $d = d_1 + d_2$.
+The \emph{Hermitian dilation} of $\mtx{B}$ is the matrix

 \end{defn}